That-Cool-Coder/mesothelae/README.md

 ## Organisation of documentation

-Unlike my previous projects, which had countless documentation files, all of the documentation for developers will be kept in one file.
+Unlike my previous projects, which had countless documentation files, in this project all of the documentation for developers will be kept in one file.
 This will hopefully keep the file system neater, avoid me spending hours pasting links to the files everywhere and probably be easier to navigate.
 Note that *user* documentation should be stored seperately, in a user-friendly format (i.e not markdown).

 ## Organisation of project

 Instead of using subfolders to organise the sections of the program (eg backend frontend etc), which gets messy and makes deployment annoying (why should the backend have to be put in the `/var/www/html` or whatever), the different sections are going to be organised by putting them in different git branches.
 Currently there are two branches:
-- `main` stores the editor documentation and the license
+- `main` stores the documentation for contributors, the license, etc
 - `prototype` stores an early tester used to gain familiarity with WSGI and probe different options for architecture.

 Here are some possible planned branches: